teungku-lak-beuras/meinwaifu/readme.md

 17:28 UTC+7).
 2. Implemented retry button upon API call error.
 3. Implemented auto-retry for 3 seconds after image load error.
+4. `offline-first` with Room.

+The logic of `offline-first` is like this:

+#### The logic of network fetch:
+1. Collect data from network.
+2. Emit loading.
+3. In case of success, write fetched data immediately to the Room database.
+4. In case of network error, do nothing because it does not matter from the network's perspective (remember `offline-first`).

+#### The logic of local fetch:
+1. Collect data from the local.
+2. Don't emit loading because already emitted by the network.
+3. In case of success, emit the data so that the UI could process and display it.
+4. In case of error, emit the error so that the UI could display it.

+Important:
+1. Both of network and local fetch are in the same flow function.
+2. In case of application's first time installation, the database will be empty.
+The local repository must handle this: it must emit either loading, success with data, or error.
+It cannot emit success but with empty data as this will cause the UI become empty and unusable at all.
+Data validation is beyond UI's scope of concern (remember separation of concern concept).

 ### Plan levels information